ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_final_threads {#max-final-threads}

-Sets the maximum number of parallel threads to execute `SELECT` queries with the [FINAL](../../sql-reference/statements/select/from.md#select-from-final) modifier.
+Sets the maximum number of parallel threads for the `SELECT` query data read phase with the [FINAL](../../sql-reference/statements/select/from.md#select-from-final) modifier.

 Possible values: